Skidmore Contemporary Artis pleased to present

 Pop Geometry is Burgess’s second solo exhibition at Skidmore Contemporary Art; Eclectic Color was on view on 2023.
 His work is held in prominent corporate, private and institutional collections, and is exhibited extensively across the UK, Europe, and the US; including a 2018 solo show at the Tucson Museum of Art.

-ON VIEW NOWTHROUGH APRIL 26, 2026 In Evening Calls, Jennifer Bain presents a new body of paintings inviting us to contemplate the natural world.
+PREVIOUSLY ON VIEWAPRIL 31 THROUGH MAY 3, 2026 In Evening Calls, Jennifer Bain presents a new body of paintings inviting us to contemplate the natural world.
 Bain is known for her extraordinary studies of golden finches, bluejays, and iridescent hummingbirds (among more exotic kestrels and cockatiels).
 Whether setting them in expressive botanical environments, or against fields of expressive abstract bands of color, Bain balances precision and spontaneity.
 Her compositions celebrate luminous color, geometry, gestural expression in a personal language with symbolic subtlety.
 Working primarily in ink and acrylic on clayboard and panel, Bain’s paintings draw from traditions of naturalist observation while embracing contemporary abstraction.
 Her work has been widely exhibited in galleries and collections across the United States.
 Her distinctive approach to her subject matter has established her as a singular voice in contemporary nature-based painting.
 In Evening Calls, Bain expands this language across both intimate and medium-scale works, creating an immersive visual environment that invites viewers into moments of contemplation, movement, and connection within the context of discovery, healing, and metaphysical reflection.

 Skidmore Contemporary Artis pleased to present